Skip to content

 🌟 Enhanced Filtering System

-Excalibase GraphQL now features a modern, object-based filtering system that provides consistency with industry standards:
+Excalibase GraphQL features a modern, object-based filtering system with enhanced PostgreSQL type support:

 {